Skip to content

 Introduction

-4. ExternalName: By returning a CNAME and its value, you can map the service to the content of the externalName field.
+4. ExternalName: By returning CNAME and its value, you can map the service to the content of the externalName field.

 image